Edwardian Lady’s Advice on Beauty and Hair

-Honey-water is another favourite remedy for the removal of freckles.
-It is made by mixing some fine honey with about twice its weight of clean dry sand, the mixture being subjected to dry distillation.
+Honey-water is another favorite remedy for the removal of freckles.
+It is made by mixing some fine honey with about twice its weight of clean dry sand.

 Making up the face is a custom which is peculiar to no particular age or country.
-Dyes and washes are to be found in every country.
 In Europe, and there is no single nation of which we have any record which has not practiced the cosmetic arts.

 In this modern age we have many cosmetic face creams and powders to help a lady to be more appealing and per chance – alluring.
 Regular practice both in the evening shade and in the morning dew will keep her skin supple and light!